Remember the good ol’ days when GKP was awesome?

 If we check Google Trends data for the past five years, we can see that this is, in fact, an annual spike.

-(This is information that we couldn’t possibly glean from Google Keyword Planner.)
+(This is information that we couldn’t glean from Google Keyword Planner.)

-So if you have a fitness blog, for example, it may make sense to publish a piece of protein powder‐related content in early‐January.
+So if you have a fitness blog, it may make sense to publish a piece of content about protein powder in early January.

 Drop down to the bottom of the page and you’ll see a ‘related queries’ box: